u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Innovations like Discourse Graphs point to what’s possible: a future where scientists can scale with the explosion of information, receive credit that reflects their real contributions, and spark transformative insights beyond their own epistemic bubbles.

 But this is about more than tools and protocols – it’s about reimagining science as a public system.
-A system where knowledge is shared as it’s built, not only after it’s polished; where collaboration happens across the epistemic confines of labs and disciplines, not just within them; and where the architecture of scientific work invites openness, reuse, and remixing without compromising credit.
+A system where knowledge is shared as it’s built, not only after it’s polished; where collaboration happens across the epistemic confines of labs and disciplines, not just within them; and where the architecture of scientific work invites openness and reuse without compromising credit.

 In this vision, public science isn’t just about transparency – it’s about agency.
 About giving scientists the infrastructure to build, share, and evolve ideas together, in the open.
 Like the Bazaar, it may be messy – but it might also be far more powerful than we’ve dared to imagine.